Aer0Sol/ChallengeDiscussion/Be_Fast/Writeup.md

 # Vulnerability

-This challenge's intended way to solve is to use Weak DES keys but I exploited the way in which Keys were used in Encryption (NKEY).
+This challenge's intended way to solve is to use Weak DES keys but I exploited the way in which keys were used in encryption (NKEY).

 # Solution
 Let's start by analysing whether all 20 keys are used.
 Turns out, due to the STEP variable, only the first 14 are used and the rest are redundant.